jonathaneunice/combomethod/README.rst

 instance variables.
 Ouch!

-Alternatively, ``either`` could have been designated a ``@staticmethod``, had its ``receiver`` variable been removed.
-Then it would be callable from either an instance or a class.
-But in neither case would it pass the object the method was called from, so there'd never be a way to access either the class or instance variables.
+Alternatively, ``either`` could have been designated a ``@staticmethod``, had its ``receiver`` parameter been removed.
+But while it would then be callable from either an instance or a class, in neither case would it pass the object the method was called from.
+There'd never be a way to access either the class or instance variables.
 Double ouch!

 So as useful as ``@classmethod`` and ``@staticmethod`` are, they don't